What Matters When Building Universal Multilingual Named Entity Recognition Models?: Experiments

-~Using the best-performing configuration from previous experiments (mmBERT backbone trained on FiNERweb), we now evaluate different loss functions: \textit{(i)} binary cross-entropy and upweighting positives, \textit{(ii)} focal loss with varying $\alpha$ and $\gamma$, and \textit{(iii)} a contrastive loss with adaptive thresholding.
-We provide full definitions in Appendix~\ref{sec:loss_functions_appendix}.
+~Using the best configuration from the previous experiments (mmBERT trained on FiNERweb), we compare loss functions: \textit{(i)} binary cross-entropy (BCE) with optional positive upweighting, \textit{(ii)} focal loss with varying $\alpha$ and $\gamma$, and \textit{(iii)} a contrastive loss with adaptive thresholding (full definitions in \Cref{sec:loss_functions_appendix}).

-\textbf{Results.}~ We present results for training both architectures, on mmBERT and FiNERweb, using different loss functions and configurations in \Cref{tab:loss_function_main_part}.
-First, we observe that simply upweighting positive labels does not improve performance over the BCE baseline.
-Instead, we observe that it mainly shifts the prediction threshold up.
-While focal and contrastive losses achieve comparable performance, BCE consistently performs better in both cases (+1.5pp F1 for the bi-encoder and +2.3pp F1 for the cross-encoder).
-We further observe two outliers when using focal loss for the cross-encoder ($\alpha=0.75,\gamma=0.0$ and $\alpha=0.50,\gamma=1.0$), which we attribute to early stopping after 3000 steps.
-This suggests that focal loss may converge more slowly and require longer training than BCE.
-For contrastive loss, we find that a balanced weighting between typing and thresholding objectives performs best for both architectures.
-Even though we can avoid using a fixed threshold, contrastive loss remains worse compared to simple BCE in our setting.
+\paragraph{Results.}~We report results in \Cref{tab:loss_function_ce_mmbert}.
+Upweighting positives does not help and instead degrades performance, mainly by shifting the decision threshold upward.
+Dice loss roughly matches BCE (0.577 vs.\ 0.575), and contrastive loss fails to train competitively in our setting (0.046), despite removing the need for a fixed threshold.
+Focal loss gives the best result (0.585 with $\alpha{=}0.75,\gamma{=}1.0$), a marginal improvement over BCE.
+We attribute this small gain to the breadth of label descriptions in FiNERweb: with many overlapping and fine-grained labels, the down-weighting of easy negatives in focal loss provides a modest benefit over BCE.